celioricardoprates/celio_ricardo/README.md

 # Cabeçalho 4 Uni Bh

-Os alunos present na aula de hoje sao:Marcelo,Celio,lucas,Thiago,Richard,Igor.
+# Cabeçaho 5 Os alunos presentes sao:Celio
+Prates
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for